scaredfinger/dietizme/libs/domain/README.md

 # Domain Libraries

-This directory contains the core domain models and business logic for the DietizMe application.
+This directory contains the core domain models and business logic for the Otiuming application.
 These libraries provide the foundation for the entire application, encapsulating the essential business rules and data structures.

 ## Architecture